-Big Batch: Slow Cooked Beef Stroganoff
+Big Batch: Slow Cooked Beef Stroganoff (Dutch oven)

-My big batch recipes generally feed 6-8 serves.
+My big batch recipes generally feed 6-8 servings.
 The idea is that one batch will feed 3-4 people 2 nights dinner making them great for time-poor people, batch cooks, or like me, cooking for shift workers.

 What you need to get started

-- Pantry staples – Dijon mustard, tomato paste, beef stock, plain flour, olive oil, salt & pepper (for seasoning)
+- Pantry staples – Dijon mustard, tomato paste, beef broth or beef stock, plain, all-purpose flour, olive oil.

 - Sour cream